An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Numerical Method

 After defining the coordinates we use (\S\ref{sec:method:coordinates}) and deriving the discretized forms of the equations we evolve (\S\ref{sec:method:equations}), we will detail the principal components of our time integration algorithm for radiation.
+As with finite-volume hydrodynamics, the form of the differential equation defines the aforementioned conserved quantity and spatial fluxes, as well as fluxes in frequency and angle, as the terms to which partial derivatives are applied.
+We can take specific intensity to be the primitive variable.
 Paralleling the evolution of the fluid and magnetic field, each stage in a multi-stage time integrator performs the following tasks: \begin{enumerate} \item Calculate fluxes: Intensities are reconstructed (interpolated) from cell centers to faces in both space and angle (\S\ref{sec:method:reconstruction}).
-Fluxes are then calculated by upwinding reconstructed values, while being aware of optical depths (\S\ref{sec:method:fluxes}). \item Communicate fluxes: Fluxes are synchronized across coarse/fine mesh-refinement boundaries, with coarse values overwritten by any finer values obtained at the same spatial coordinates. \item Apply flux divergences: Conserved values are updated via the appropriate divergences of spatial and angular fluxes. \item Apply source terms: Conserved values are updated in accordance with the inhomogeneous terms in the equations stemming from matter--radiation coupling (\S\ref{sec:method:coupling}). \item Communicate variables: Conserved values from active zones are sent to their corresponding ghost zones.
+Fluxes are then calculated by upwinding reconstructed values, while being aware of optical depths (\S\ref{sec:method:fluxes}). \item Communicate fluxes: Fluxes are synchronized across coarse/fine mesh-refinement boundaries, with coarse values overwritten by any finer values obtained at the same spatial coordinates. \item Apply flux divergences: Conserved values are updated via the appropriate divergences of spatial and angular fluxes. \item Apply source terms: Conserved values are locally implicitly updated in accordance with the inhomogeneous terms in the equations stemming from matter--radiation coupling (\S\ref{sec:method:coupling}). \item Communicate variables: Conserved values from active zones are sent to their corresponding ghost zones.
 In the case of fine-to-coarse communication across a refinement boundary, the values are restricted before communication. \item Prolongate variables: Ghost-zone values received in coarse-to-fine communication are prolongated by the recipients. \item Calculate primitives: The primitive intensities are calculated from their conserved counterparts. \item Apply boundary conditions: Ghost zones external to the physical domain are populated based on the desired behavior at the boundaries. \end{enumerate} Figure~\ref{fig:tasks} shows the tasks involved in a radiation-MHD calculation with mesh refinement.
 Arrows indicate dependencies; a task cannot commence until all tasks pointing to it have completed.

 Further details regarding angular discretization are given in Section~\ref{sec:method:angular_grids}.